G (New York City Subway service): 63rd Street Connector service reductions

 When the connector to the IND 63rd Street Line from the IND Queens Boulevard Line was put into regular passenger service in December 2001, it not only introduced the new V service, but also allowed up to nine additional trains to and from Manhattan on the Queens Boulevard Line during peak hours.
 However, to make room for the V train on Queens Boulevard, the G had to terminate at Court Square on weekdays.
 The reroute of the G was part of the original plans of the 63rd Street tunnel and connector, going back to the late 1960s.
 The service plan was designed to redistribute Queens-bound passenger loads on the crowded IND Queens Boulevard Line, which ran under 53rd Street while in Manhattan.
-In turn, this plan was intended to bring better service and transfer opportunities, as the V train allowed direct access to 53rd Street and the IND Sixth Avenue Line for Queens Boulevard Local customers.
+In turn, this plan was intended to bring better service and transfer opportunities, as the V train allowed direct access to 53rd Street and the IND Sixth Avenue Line for Queens Boulevard Local passengers who previously had to transfer to an express train at Queens Plaza.
 The New York Times prematurely described the service plan as "complex and heavily criticized" because it put more crowding on the E train.